Looney Tunes Golden Collection: Looney Tunes Collector's Choice

 In January 2023, Warner Archive announced they would be releasing newly restored to disc shorts via the single disc Looney Tunes Collector's Choice Blu-ray series, with the first volume releasing on May 30, 2023.

 Looney Tunes Collector's Vault

-On March 14, 2025, Warner Archive announced a spiritual successor to the Collector's Choice series, entitled Looney Tunes Collector's Vault - which would include 2 discs and contain 50 cartoons, with Volume 1 being released on June 17, 2025.
+On March 14, 2025, Warner Archive announced a spiritual successor to the Collector's Choice series, entitled Looney Tunes Collector's Vault - which would include 2 discs and contain 50 cartoons, with the first volume releasing on June 17, 2025.

 Available shorts

 This is a listing of the shorts in the Warner Bros.'
 Looney Tunes and Merrie Melodies series currently available on the Looney Tunes Golden Collection DVDs, and its successors: Looney Tunes Super Stars, Looney Tunes Platinum Collection, Looney Tunes Mouse Chronicles: The Chuck Jones Collection, The Essential Bugs Bunny, The Essential Daffy Duck, Porky Pig 101, Bugs Bunny 80th Anniversary Collection, Looney Tunes Collector's Choice, and Looney Tunes Collector's Vault.